afiskon/pg_protobuf/README.md

 Current limitations and possible workarounds:

+* Modification of the Protobuf data is not supported.
 * Enums are not directly supported.
 However, you can read them using `protobuf_get_int` and `protobuf_get_int_multi` procedures;
 * Unsigned Protobuf types (`uint`, `fixed32`, `fixed64`) are not directly